 How do we perform a tibial nerve block?

-A tibial nerve bock targets the tibial nerve just above the inside of the ankle joint.
+A tibial nerve block targets the tibial nerve just above the inside of the ankle joint.
 It is performed about 15 minutes before a plantar fascia ultrasound injection.
 Using ultrasound guidance, we inject a small dose of local anaesthetic around the tibial nerve.

 Most people get good pain relief from a tibial nerve block, making the plantar fascia ultrasound injection much less painful.